microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-TestPlan.md

 # Vector Sizes to test

-I don't think there are any particularly interesting vector sizes to test.
-So I propose testing sizes of 5, 25, 100, 500.
+General sizes to test are in the range [5, 1024].
 Sizes < 5 are assumed to already be covered by existing test collateral.
 But, as part of this work we will verify that assumption.

+Some noteable test sizes:

+- 128 bit boundaries : Memory access for Shader Model 5.0 and earlier operate on 128-bit slots aligned on 128-bit boundaries.
+An example is vector<half, 7>,
+vector<half, 8> and vector<half, 9>.
+112 bits, 128 bits, and 144 bits
+respectively.
+This boundary will tested for with 32-bit and 64-bit sized values as well.
+- vector<TYPE, 5> : Testing one above previous vector limit.
+- vector<TYPE, 16> : This size of 'vector' previously only appeared as matrices.
+- vector<TYPE, 17> : Larger than any vector previously possible.
+- vector<TYPE, 1024> : The new max size of a vector.
+Test for float, half, double, and int64.

 # Implementation phases
 Do the test work in two simple phases.